-1. Officers of the Club, all of whom shall be members of the Executive Committee, shall be: President, First Vice President, Second Vice President, Secretary, Treasurer, 3 Members at Large of the Executive Committee, all of whom shall be voting members of the Executive Committee, and the Immediate Past President who shall also be a voting member of the Executive Committee.
+1. Officers of the Club, all of whom shall be members of the Board, shall be: President, First Vice President, Second Vice President, Secretary, Treasurer, and 3 Members at Large of the Board, all of whom shall be voting members of the Board.
+The Club encourages the immediate past President to attend Board meetings and be active in decision making.

-2. Any regular member of the Club in good standing is eligible for election to the Executive Committee.
+2. Any regular member of the Club in good standing is eligible for election to the Board.

-4. Should an Executive Committee member be absent for more than 3 meetings of the Executive Committee, without good cause, that position shall be declared vacant and that position shall be filled in accordance with Article V, section 3.
+4. Should a Board member be absent for more than 3 meetings of the Executive Committee, without good cause, that position shall be declared vacant and that position shall be filled in accordance with Article V, section 3.

-5. A duly elected officer of the Club, after fair hearing before the Executive Committee in closed session, may be removed from office for good cause as determined by the Executive Committee.
+5. A duly elected officer of the Club, after fair hearing before the Board in closed session, may be removed from office for good cause as determined by the Board.
 A vote for removal is dispositive.